bpires/handbook/react/index.md

 We say `WelcomeMessage` is a **child component** of App, and `App` is its parent component.

-We're adding the `<WelcomeMessage />` component like if it was part of the HTML language.
+We're adding the `<WelcomeMessage />` component as if it was part of the HTML language.

 That's the beauty of React components and JSX: we can compose an application interface and use it like we're writing HTML.